pleumann/aoc22/README.md

 ## Java ##

-These are my original solutions from December 2022, all wrapped into a NetBeans project.
-After building, the typical way to run a certain puzzle is (from the project directory):
+These are my original Java solutions from December 2022, all wrapped into a [NetBeans](https://netbeans.apache.org) project.
+The typical way to run a certain puzzle is (from the project directory):
 ```
 java -cp dist/AdventOfCode22.jar day01.Puzzle src/day01/input.txt
 ```